php-llm/llm-chain/README.md

 * Other Models
   * [OpenAI's Dall·E](https://platform.openai.com/docs/guides/image-generation) with [OpenAI](https://platform.openai.com/docs/overview) as Platform
   * [OpenAI's Whisper](https://platform.openai.com/docs/guides/speech-to-text) with [OpenAI](https://platform.openai.com/docs/overview) and [Azure](https://learn.microsoft.com/azure/ai-services/openai/concepts/models) as Platform
+  * All models provided by [HuggingFace](https://huggingface.co/) can be listed with `make huggingface-models` And more filtered with `php examples/huggingface/_model-listing.php --provider=hf-inference --task=object-detection`

 See [issue #28](https://github.com/php-llm/llm-chain/issues/28) for planned support of other models and platforms.